Matthew-D-Johnston/JS210-Fundamentals-of-JavaScript/js211_assessment/js211_assessment_study_guide.md

 WHAT!!!?
 After all that, we're going to tell you that hoisting isn't real?
 Yup.

-Hoisting is really just a mental model that almost all JavaScript developers used to explain how scope works in the language.
+Hoisting is really just a mental model that almost all JavaScript developers use to explain how scope works in the language.
 There is no actual process that happens in JavaScript that is called hoisting.
 Until fairly recently, it wasn't even mentioned in the ECMAScript standards, and even now, it's barely mentioned in passing.
-What's more, the mental model of hoisting is not perfect -- there are edge cases that aren't properly explaining entirely by hoisting.
+What's more, the mental model of hoisting is not perfect -- there are edge cases that aren't properly explained entirely by hoisting.

 The behavior that we try to explain with hoisting is merely a consequence of how JavaScript runs programs in two phases.
 The creation phase prepares your code for execution.
 Each time it encounters a variable, function, or class declaration, it adds that identifier to the current scope.
 If the identifier is at the global level, it gets added to the global scope.
 If it's in a function, class, or block, it gets added to the scope for that function, class, or block.
 Thus, at the end of the creation phase, JavaScript knows all of the identifiers in your program and what scopes each one belongs to.